A VAE Approach to Sample Multivariate Extremes: Proposed VAE Architecture

 then the univariate output distribution sampled by this VAE scheme is heavy-tailed with tail index equal to $\alpha$. \end{proposition} In our implementation, we impose on $\beta_\theta(.)$ to satisfy Equations \eqref{eq: limit beta} and \eqref{eq: limit beta 2} by choosing

-where $f_\theta$ is a neural network with linear layers and ReLU activations.\\ Concerning $\alpha_\theta(.)$, we leave it in practice more flexible than a constant function.
-We only constrain a strictly positive finite limit at infinity.
+where $f_\theta$ is a ReLU neural network.
+Additionally, we allow $\alpha_\theta(\cdot)$ to be more flexible than a constant function, imposing only that it admits a strictly positive limit at infinity.
 This corresponds to

-where, again, $g_\theta$ is a neural network with linear layers and ReLU activations.\\ We choose our parameterization based on an anlogy with the ideal multiplicative framework described in Section 4.1.
+where, again, $g_\theta$ is a ReLU neural network.\\ We choose our parameterization based on an analogy with the ideal multiplicative framework described in Section 4.1.
 Indeed, considering Conditions \ref{Xinvgamma} and \ref{Ymult} verified, then

-As $A$ needs to have a tail lighter than $Z_{rad}$ to satisfy the moment condition $E\left[ A^{\alpha +\epsilon} \right] < \infty$ for some positive $\epsilon$, we choose the approximate likelihood $p_\theta(r \mid z_{rad})$ in a light-tailed distribution family (i.e. Gamma distribution).
+Since $A$ must have a lighter tail than $Z_{rad}$ to satisfy the moment condition $E\left[ A^{\alpha +\epsilon} \right] < \infty$ for some positive $\epsilon$, we choose the approximate likelihood $p_\theta(r \mid z_{rad})$ in a light-tailed distribution family (i.e. Gamma distribution).
 Considering Equation \eqref{eq: cond Z_rad}, we notice that $Z_{rad}\mid [R=r]$ could be heavy-tailed if $A$ have non-null probability on each open set containing $0$.
 Thus we choose a heavy-tailed distribution for the target (i.e. Inverse-Gamma distribution).
-Additionally, as $R$ and $Z_{rad}$ are positive random variables, our parametrization ensures that negative values for either target and likelihood cannot occur.\\
+Additionally, as $R$ and $Z_{rad}$ are positive random variables, our parameterization ensures that negative values for either target and likelihood cannot occur.\\

-Besides, by introducing the Inverse-Gamma parameterizations for the prior $p_\alpha$ and the target $q_{\phi}$ in Equation \eqref{eq: MCM_ELBO_VAE}, we can derive an analytical expression of the ELBO cost of the proposed VAE. \begin{proposition} Given expression \eqref{eq: rad_prior} and \eqref{eq: target_rad} for prior and target distributions, the KL divergence in Equation \eqref{eq: MCM_ELBO_VAE} is given by
+Besides, by parameterizing both the prior $p_\alpha$ and the target $q_\phi$ as Inverse-Gamma distributions, the KL divergence in Equation \eqref{eq: ELBO_VAE} admits an analytical expression. \begin{proposition} Given expression \eqref{eq: rad_prior} and \eqref{eq: target_rad} for prior and target distributions, the KL divergence in Equation \eqref{eq: ELBO_VAE} is given by

 where $\Gamma$ and $\psi$ stands respectively for the gamma and digamma functions. \end{proposition} Interestingly, this proposition provides the basis for learning tail index $\alpha$ from data, which is a challenging issue in EVT \citep[see, e.g.][]{danielsson2016tail}. \\